UNVEILED MAGAZINE Interview with Jennifer Jane

 Setting up as a sole trader is relatively straightforward and easy to do.
-You will need to inform the HMRC that you are trading and you must complete a self-assessment tax return form every year to declare your earnings upon which you will pay tax on the profits as well as National Insurance Contributions.
-You may need the help of an accountant to do this for you but it is quite easy to do yourself and there are many apps now available that can help you do this.
-In the United States of America you would need to inform the IRS.
+You will need to inform the HMRC that you are trading by completing a self-assessment tax return form every year.
+You declare your earnings upon which you will pay tax on the profits as well as National Insurance Contributions.
+A business owner can hire an accountant to do this for you.
+It is quite easy to do yourself and there are many apps now available that can help you do this.
+In the United States of America, you would need to inform the IRS.

 As a sole trader, you will need Public Liability Insurance but this is not too expensive.
-It protects you from claims if a client has had an allergic reaction to the makeup you use, you damaged a bride's dress or someone tripped over a hairdryer cord or your makeup kit and damaged themselves.
+Public Liability Insurance protects you from claims if a client has an allergic reaction to the makeup you use.
+The Insurance helps if you damage a bride's dress or someone tripped over a hairdryer cord or your makeup kit and damaged themselves.

-It all sounds rather formal but it paves the way for a successful and thriving career if it’s set up correctly from the start!
+It all sounds rather formal but it paves the way for a successful bridal makeup business and thriving career if it’s set up correctly from the start!

 Checking out the market for a bridal makeup artist

-One of the most important things to do before you set up business as a bridal makeup artist in your area, is to make sure there is a market for your services by checking out the competition.
-This can be done by searching the internet to find other makeup artists in your region (and outside), in particular those specialising in bridal makeup artistry.
-You can then enquire about their rates, albeit this may be better coming from a friends email rather than your own, as it will look rather obvious and they may not want to share their info!
-This is a great way for you to gauge how much you can charge in your area without under or over pricing yourself.
+Before you set up a business as a bridal makeup artist, make sure there is a market for your services.
+Carefully check out the competition in your area.
+This can be done by searching the internet to find other makeup artists in your region (and outside), in particular those specializing in bridal makeup artistry.
+You can then enquire about their rates, albeit this may be better coming from a friend's email rather than your own, as it will look rather obvious and they may not want to share their info!
+This is a great way for you to gauge how much you can charge in your area without under or over-pricing yourself.

-Look out for wedding planners, dress shops, florists and wedding photographers/videographers all of which can be approached with your company information, business cards or a polite introduction email with a reference to your work.
+Look out for wedding planners, dress shops, florists, and wedding photographers/videographers.
+All can be approached with your company information, business cards, or a polite introduction email.
+All referencing your work.

-Attend as many Wedding Exhibitions and Fairs as possible so you can meet and network with other industry professionals and potentially distribute your flyers, business cards and price lists.
+Attend as many Wedding Exhibitions and Fairs as possible.
+Meet and network with other industry professionals and potentially distribute your flyers, business cards, and price lists.
 It is important to show an interest in their company first however as nobody likes to be sold to when they have paid good money to exhibit at the event, be respectful and ask the right questions before talking about yourself.

 It is also a good idea to list your business in a wedding directory as well as local business directories.
 These can often be in the form of a blog or website and can be found quite easily via a Google search.

 Advertise your services in county magazines and/or local newspapers.
-Sometimes this can be expensive but if you can submit some editorial about you as part of the deal that makes it more worth while.
+Sometimes this can be expensive but if you can submit some editorial about yourself as part of the deal that makes it more worthwhile.

-Ensure when setting up your website, or having someone else set it up, that it appears on the first page of Google, for instance.
-This is achieved by using carefully selected keywords, such as 'bridal makeup' and your area, 'makeup artist' and your area, 'wedding makeup' etc. It can easily be done on your introduction page, i.e. About Me.
+Ensure when setting up your website, it appears on the first page of Google.
+This is achieved by using carefully selected keywords.
+Keywords such as 'bridal makeup' and your area, 'makeup artist' and your area, 'wedding makeup' etc. It can easily be done on your introduction page, i.e. About Me.
 Try and introduce as many keywords as you can think of bearing in mind what a bride will be searching for.
 You can use a keyword search tool such as www.keywordtool.io which will help you.